 To read more about online learning in Kansas, check out the Digital Learning Collaborative’s state profile.

-While many states have free, full-time virtual schools available statewide, Kentucky does not yet have such an option.
-However, part-time or full-time courses may be available at a cost via Barren Academy of Virtual and Expanded Learning (BAVEL), The Corbin School of Innovation, or Jefferson County Public Schools eSchool.
+Kentucky currently has one free state-wide online school, Kentucky Virtual Academy, available for grades K-11.
+There are also part-time or full-time courses that may be available to you at a cost via Barren Academy of Virtual and Expanded Learning (BAVEL), The Corbin School of Innovation, or Jefferson County Public Schools eSchool.
 In some cases, schools may cover costs for a student’s online courses.
 More information on these paid options is available on the Kentucky Department of Education website.

 There are also some district online learning programs, such as Hardin County Schools Online Academy, Success Academy’s Virtual Learning Center, Christian County Public Schools Virtual Learning Academy, Kenton County School District Virtual Learning Program, and Bullitt Virtual Learning Academy.